Ciena (NYSE:CIEN) Price Target Cut to $71.00

-Ciena (NYSE:CIEN – Get Rating) had its price target trimmed by Cowen from $82.00 to $71.00 in a research note issued to investors on Friday, The Fly reports.
-The brokerage currently has an outperform rating on the communications equipment provider’s stock.
+Ciena (NYSE:CIEN – Get Rating) had its price target lowered by equities research analysts at Cowen from $82.00 to $71.00 in a report released on Friday, The Fly reports.
+The firm currently has an “outperform” rating on the communications equipment provider’s stock.
+Cowen’s price objective indicates a potential upside of 60.56% from the company’s current price.

 Ciena Price Performance